DCAN-Labs/hbcd-docs/docs/processing/index.md

 BIDS is a community-driven standard for organizing neuroimaging and behavioral data, making datasets **structured**, **shareable**, and **reproducible**.
 BIDS Apps are containerized applications that run on any system supporting [Docker](https://docs.docker.com/get-started/get-docker/) or [Apptainer](https://apptainer.org/docs/user/main/quick_start.html) (Singularity).

 **Benefits of Containerization:**
-✅ Ensures all software dependencies are included.
+<i class="fa fa-check-square"></i> Ensures all software dependencies are included.
-✅ Guarantees consistent processing environments across systems.
+<i class="fa fa-check-square"></i> Guarantees consistent processing environments across systems.
-✅ Simplifies reproducibility and collaboration.
+<i class="fa fa-check-square"></i> Simplifies reproducibility and collaboration.

 ## Running an HBCD Processing Pipeline
 To process HBCD study data using one of these pipelines, follow the installation and usage instructions on the specific pipeline's documentation page (links below).